Last Updated on

 She consistently works with top brands each month.
 Her focus is lifestyle and fashion.

 So while you don’t need to choose a narrow niche necessarily (a lifestyle blog is a very broad all-encompassing niche), it definitely helps to have some sort of focus.

-Below is a list of various Instagram blogging niches to help you get some ideas:
+Not sure where to start?
+Below is a list of various Instagram blogging ideas to help you get started: